microsoft/azure-health-data-services-workshop/Challenge-03 - Ingest to FHIR/Readme.md

 + [good_bundles.zip](./samples/good_bundles.zip)
 + [bad_bundles.zip](./samples/bad_bundles.zip)

-## Step 2 - Use FHIR-Bulk Loader to upload data
+## Step 2 - Use FHIR Loader to upload data

-Visit the FHIR-Bulk Loader (OSS) repository [here](https://github.com/microsoft/fhir-loader) and read the documentation for more info on the operating principles of the application.
+Visit the FHIR Loader (OSS) repository [here](https://github.com/microsoft/fhir-loader) and read the documentation for more info on the operating principles of the application.

-1. In Azure Portal, navigate to the Blob Storage account that was created for FHIR-Bulk Loader in Challenge-01.
+1. In Azure Portal, navigate to the Blob Storage account that was created for FHIR Loader in Challenge-01.
 Go to **Portal -> Resource Group -> Storage account** (the name of the Storage account will end in "fssa").

 <img src="./media/FHIR-Bulk_Loader_Blob_Storage_edit.png" height="428">